charlotteZ765/347project/README.md

 The age distribution is right-skewed, with a concentration of passengers in the 20–30 age range.
 This suggests a relatively young traveler population.
 From a feature engineering perspective, age might correlate with passenger behavior (e.g., CryoSleep participation or spending).
 We may also consider creating age bands (e.g., youth, adult, senior) to capture non-linear effects and reduce model noise.

-Figure 2: Total Spending Distribution Among Passengers The total spending is heavily centered at zero, indicating many passengers spent nothing, possibly due to being in CryoSleep.
+Figure 2: Total Spending Distribution Among Passengers Total spending is strongly centered at zero, indicating many passengers did not spend money, possibly due to being in CryoSleep.
 The long tails reflect a few high spenders.
-This variable is informative but skewed; transformations (e.g., log or power) may improve model performance.
-We also engineered this feature as a composite of multiple spending categories, making it a valuable summary indicator of onboard activity.
+This variable is informative but skewed.
+So, we decided to engineer this feature as a composite of multiple spending categories, making it a valuable summary indicator of onboard activity.

 Figure 3: Passenger Transport Status by HomePlanet HomePlanet is a strong categorical feature with clear class separation.
 Passengers from Europa show a higher proportion of being transported than those from Earth.
 This suggests underlying planet-based heterogeneity in outcomes, making HomePlanet a crucial input to model classification.
-One-hot encoding this feature preserves this discriminatory power.
+One-hot encoding of this feature preserves this discriminatory power.

 ### Association Analysis